 - How do I fund a precious metals IRA?

 - Investors have the ability to make contributions to their new IRA or roll over funds from an existing IRA.
 Contributions can be made via transfer or bank wire.
 A direct rollover is the simplest way to set up a new precious metals IRA if you already have an IRA or 401K.
 You are able to roll over or transfer any amount without penalty since this is considered a qualified transfer.
 All IRA's (Standard, Roth, and SEP) are eligible for direct rollovers.
-Our preferred custodians are familiar with this process and can lend a hand.
+Our preferred Providers are familiar with this process and can lend a hand.

 - What are the costs to open a precious metals IRA?